natalielisha1/Reversi-Java-/README.md

 This repo hosted the Advanced Programming 1 course project - A reversi game in Java (JavaFX 8)

-This project is a collaboration with Natalie Elisha.
+This project is a collaboration with Natalie Elisha (@natalielisha1).

 In the game, we have used several images, and the credits go out to:
 (Credits are in "Image: site" form)